japila-books/spark-sql-internals/docs/logical-optimizations/ReorderJoin.md

 `createOrderedJoin` creates a Join.md#creating-instance[Join] logical operator with the input join conditions combined together using `And` expression and the join type (inner or cross).

-If there are condition expressions that [could not be evaluated within a join](../PredicateHelper.md#canEvaluateWithinJoin), `createOrderedJoin` creates a Filter.md#creating-instance[Filter] logical operator with the join conditions combined together using `And` expression and the result join operator as the Filter.md#child[child] operator.
+If there are condition expressions that [could not be evaluated within a join](../PredicateHelper.md#canEvaluateWithinJoin), `createOrderedJoin` creates a `Filter` logical operator with the join conditions combined together using `And` expression and the result join operator as the Filter.md#child[child] operator.

 ```text
 import org.apache.spark.sql.catalyst.expressions.Expression